natritmeyer/site_prism/README.md

 ### Individual Sections

+In the same way that SitePrism provides `element` and `elements`, it provides `section` and `sections`.
+The first returns an instance of a page section, the secont returns an array of section instances, one for each capybara element found by the supplied css selector.
+What follows is an explanation of `section`.

 #### Defining a Section

 A section is similar to a page in that it inherits from a SitePrism